 Because of certain driving standards in place, Oakley wanted to investigate whether or not their new lens technology had any significant impact on reaction time for color deficient and color normal individuals.

 My job was to design an experiment that could be used to show that their lenses do not negatively effect reaction times, so that Oakley could use this evidence as a lobbying tool toward current driving regulations.
-I designed the experiment, gathered participants, and conducted the entire study over a single summer, and am working on publishing my results in a Human Factors academic journal.
+I designed the experiment, gathered participants, and conducted the entire study over a single summer, and have published my results in Springer's Advances in Intelligent Systems and Computing (AISC).

 After researching different methods of testing, I ultimately decided to replicate the study design used by Stephen Dain & David Atchison in their paper titled Sunglasses, Traffic Signals, and Color Vision Deficiencies, as this suited our purposes fairly well and aligned with traffic industry standards.